PerfEasy-Git/Sudoku-Policies/PRIVACY_POLICY.md

 ## 10. International Data Transfers

 Your information may be transferred to and processed in:
-- United States (Google servers)
-- Other countries where our service providers operate
+- **United States:** Google AdMob servers (for advertising services)
+- **Other countries:** Where Google operates data centers

-We ensure appropriate safeguards are in place to protect your data during international transfers.
+We ensure appropriate safeguards are in place:
+- Google AdMob uses standard contractual clauses and other legal mechanisms
+- Data is encrypted in transit using HTTPS/TLS
+- Google complies with applicable data protection laws

 ---